 Islamist insurgency and Nigeria’s military crackdown have pushed thousands to seek refuge in Northern Cameroon and elsewhere.
 The arrival of thousands fleeing the ongoing inter-communities’ violence in the Central African Republic to the south-east has added to the current economic and social pressures in the region.

 Such issues were debated by Christian and Muslim leaders as they met in Maraoua on April 23-24.
-The 40 attendees included Mgr Philipe Stevens, Bishop of Maroua-Mokolo, Rev. Samuel Heteck, President of the Protestant Churches Council in Northern Cameroon and SheikhMahmoud Mal Bakary, the Imam of Maroua’s Great Mosque.
+The 40 attendees included Mgr Philipe Stevens, Bishop of Maroua-Mokolo, Rev. Samuel Heteck, President of the Protestant Churches Council in Northern Cameroon and SheikhMahmoud Mal Bakary, the the person who leads prayers in a mosque. of Maroua’s Great a Muslim place of worship.